ICP-Hacker-House/Devcon_BKK/README.md

 # Tracks

 Tracks are larger, open-ended projects with broader requirements and a higher reward pool.
 Each Track leverages unique features of the Internet Computer (ICP), enabling you to create applications that push the boundaries of blockchain technology.
-The Tracks are designed to build on top of the skills developed in the Bountys, giving you a solid foundation to tackle these more ambitious projects.
+The Tracks are designed to build on top of the skills developed in the Bounties, giving you a solid foundation to tackle these more ambitious projects.
 Below are the available Tracks, each with a distinct focus and inspiration for your submissions.

-## 1) **Fully On-Chain Dapps**
+## 1) **Fully On-Chain Dapps – Total Prize pool of USD 5k**

 The Internet Computer (ICP) is a third-generation blockchain, serving as a permissionless, decentralized cloud built on blockchain technology.
 Its smart contracts, known as canisters, are more akin to decentralized servers than traditional smart contracts, representing an evolution in blockchain-based applications.
 Due to their powerful nature, canisters can run general-purpose and even enterprise-level applications, offering flexibility far beyond typical smart contracts.
 With canisters, developers can build powerful dapps and services that benefit from 1-2 second transaction finality, enabling a user experience (UX) that closely resembles the speed and responsiveness customers are used to from web2 applications.